MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-kafka.md

 ## Query and review data

-1. Wait for data to end up in the `Storms` table.
+1. Wait for data to arrive in the `Storms` table.
 To confirm the transfer of data, check the row count:

     ```kusto
     Storms | count